AviatrixSystems/Docs/Solutions/build_zerotrust_cloud_network.rst

 3. User access with authentication and authorization
 ------------------------------------------------------

-- Users access cloud resources must be first authenticated.
+- User access to cloud resources must be first authenticated.
 Certificate-only based authentication is a weak solution as a certificate can be stolen.
 Another insecure access method is Jump Host or Bastion stations.
 Multi factor authentication such as integrating with LDAP/DUO/OKTA and client SAML "Single Sign On" significantly improves authentication strengths.
 However, authentication alone is not sufficient,

 - A User's access cloud resources must be authorized.
 The finer grained control you apply, the less lateral movement a user can make even if access to the network is attained.
 With Zero Trust, you should only grant access to the required resources.